 By Salini Vineeth

-Salini Vineeth is a Bengaluru-based author of four books and freelance writer.
-Her short stories have been published in various literary magazines and anthologies
+Salini Vineeth is a Bengaluru-based fiction and freelance writer.
+She has self-published four books.
+She loves writing short stories and has been published in various literary magazines.